old-School18/my-first-css/README.md

 This is my first website styled using CSS.
+Thanks to my instructor _Angela Yu_